Aruvaro-Chulvi/OFFLINED/README.md

 # 📝 Instructions

-The following instructions are intended for the **Portable windows x64 version** you can find in our website **https://offlineai.org** or in the following link: [Download Link](https://offlineai.org)
+The following instructions are intended for the **Portable windows x64 version** you can find in our website **https://www.offlined.org** or in the following link: [Download Link](https://www.offlined.org)

 ## 📦 Project Structure for needed files
 Download the project zip file and extract in root **C:/** or in the **folder** you prefer on your desktop.

 ```
-/SurvivalAI
+/Offlined
-├── SurvivalAI.exe
+├── Offlined.exe
 │
 ├── _internal/
 │  │